Considerations for helping to manage your portfolio’s tax exposure

 - Timing in purchasing a mutual fund also can have unintended tax consequences.
-Most mutual funds pass earnings to their shareholders towards the end of the year.
-You will need to report distribution from the fund for the whole year on your tax return, even if you purchased the fund just prior to the distribution.
-High portfolio turnover within the fund also can trigger higher taxes.
+Most mutual funds pass earnings to their shareholders towards the end of the year in the form of capital gain distributions.
+You will need to report the distribution from the fund for the whole year on your tax return, even if you purchased the fund just prior to the distribution.
+High portfolio turnover within the fund may cause larger distributions which may lead to higher taxes.

-- Make sure your portfolio is aligned with your investment objectives—remember, that taxes are a consideration but shouldn’t drive your investment decisions
+- Review your portfolio with your financial advisor to make sure that it’s aligned with your investment objectives—remember, that taxes are a consideration but shouldn’t drive your investment decisions.

-- If you are unsure about the investments you own, ask for additional information
+- If you are unsure about the investments you own, ask your advisor for additional information

-- If you are concerned about your tax exposure, ask about tax-advantaged portfolios
+- If you are concerned about your tax exposure, ask your advisor about tax-advantaged portfolios.
+Make sure you consult with your tax professional about the potential impacts of your investments.

 Wells Fargo Investment Institute, Inc. is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A.